Posts

 Image

 A few thoughts, and an OVEN!
-Greetings VanLifeGal followers.
+I am moving on over to substack.
+If you love this content, please find me there: https://substack.com/@vanlifegal Greetings VanLifeGal followers.
 It is Saturday morning, I was woken up by Charles licking my hand and nuzzling in my hair at 6:30 am.
 I am lying in bed with my laptop, typing this blog post.
 It is a chilly 60 degrees here this morning, which is welcomed because it has been reaching 90 every day.
 I like waking up in the van when it is cooler out, the air inside the van feels refreshing.
 The view out my rear windows alongside my bed is mountains, for as far as I can see.
 I haven't lost my appreciation for it, but I have begun to get used to it.
 I also have less patience for busy city streets.
 If you have been watching me on YouTube or TikTok you know that I recently installed my oven and my propane system to go along with it.
 This was a feat.
-I laugh as I realize that the project is completed, I still can't believe it.
-I began buying parts for the propane system before Christmas.
-We are now just abo...
+I laugh as I realize that the project is comp...

 VAN UPDATE!
 Big Things!